With the shifting emphasis in governance and health-related policy papers, health psychology continues to grow in popularity.

 The aim of this module is to allow you to apply your theoretical understanding of Applied Research Methods in Health Psychology 1 and 2 by developing an independent health psychology research project which includes conducting a mini-systematic review.
 You will:

 You will demonstrate a critical awareness of existing empirical research and will demonstrate this understanding by conducting a systematic review.
-Building on previous research methods modules, this module will further develop your practical understanding of ethical research principles.
+Building on what you have been taught in the Applied Research Methods in the Health Psychology (1) module, this module will further develop your practical understanding of ethical research principles.
 You are expected to communicate your research clearly in a written format.

 The modules will be assessed as follows: